Are Furnace Filters Recyclable?

 Materials and Function

 The most common type of HVAC filters used today are made of fiberglass, polyester, or paper woven fibers.
 The woven fibers are tightly and heavily wound together, meaning most particles in the air are incapable of passing through.
+Unlike a boiler based system, HVAC has air moving through it on a continual basis, and the components need to be protected from dust and other particles that the filter removes from the air.
 Not all of these materials lend themselves to being recycled – while paper definitely is recyclable, polyester is only somewhat so, and fiberglass not at all.
 The cardboard frame of the filters is recyclable, but that’s only a small part of the filter as a whole.
 This is why the furnace filters most commonly used are disposable.

 In addition to the issue of how recyclable the woven fiber materials are, there’s the matter of just what filters trap when they are in use.
 Because they operate as a barrier that stands between the outside air that’s coming in and the rest of your home, they trap dust, pollen, and myriad other types of dust and debris.
 When you remove a filter, it’s going to be dirty and even cleaning the filter with a vacuum or by washing you won’t be able to get it entirely clean.
 By trying to clean them it can expose you to allergens, dirt, and even harmful chemicals that they have trapped during their time in use.
 So, even if you happen to be using the paper filter, it isn’t really advisable to go through the process of cleaning the filter to recycle it.
 The only part of disposable filters that are truly able to be recycled is the cardboard around the filter.